FlatFilers/flatfile-plugins/.changeset/old-spiders-begin.md

 '@flatfile/plugin-zip-extractor': patch
 ---

-This release fixes an issue running the zip extractor when deployed.
+This release fixes an async issue that caused the zip extractor to fail when deployed.